lena-larionova/docs.konghq.com/app/gateway/2.6.x/index.md

 ### Kong Vitals
 {:.badge .enterprise}

-[Kong Vitals](/gateway/{{page.kong_version}}/vitals) provides useful metrics about the health and performance of your {{site.base_gateway}} nodes, as well as metrics about the usage of your gateway-proxied APIs.
+[Kong Vitals](/gateway/{{page.kong_version}}/vitals) provides useful metrics about the health and performance of your {{site.base_gateway}} nodes, as well as metrics about the usage of your proxied APIs.
 You can visually monitor vital signs and pinpoint anomalies in real-time, and use visual API analytics to see exactly how your APIs and Gateway are performing and access key statistics.
 Kong Vitals is part of the Kong Manager UI.

 ### Kubernetes Ingress Controller